-Between the West Bay of Doha and The Pearl, the Katara Cultural Village is an waterfront area where art and recreation meld seamlessly.
+Between the West Bay of Doha and The Pearl, the Katara Cultural Village is a waterfront area where art and recreation meld seamlessly.
 A rather recent gem in the crown of Qatar, it was opened in 2010.
 There is an amphitheater here, with museums of art and culture, numerous shops, fine dining, and a beach.

 For visitors to Doha, attending one of the frequent cultural events in Katara is a must.
-Galleries and performance venues dot the area, giving you an unending wealth of art, sculptures, crafts, music and other performances.
+Galleries and performance venues dot the area, giving you an unending wealth of art, sculptures, crafts, music, and other performances.

 Al Shaqab Equestrian Center

-Surely, you have heard of arabian horses?
+Surely, you have heard of Arabian horses?
 To some equestrian gurus, there are no finer rides in the world.
 And the Arabs love their horses fiercely!
 You can see when an inexhaustible wealth meets an undying passion in Al Shaqab.

-The Center was specifically designed to honor the distinguished classic beauty of the arabian horses.
-The versatile skills, amazing speed and agility of these horses are treasured here above all.
-The sheer graceful movements of a proud, well-trained arabian horse prancing around in the high-tech grounds here will surely amaze you.
+The Center was specifically designed to honor the distinguished classic beauty of the Arabian horses.
+The versatile skills, amazing speed, and agility of these horses are treasured here above all.
+The sheer graceful movements of a proud, well-trained Arabian horse prancing around in the high-tech grounds here will surely amaze you.

 The horses are treated better than humans here.
 There are swimming pools, treadmills, special beds and stalls, and even a jacuzzi for horses here!

 Al Shaqab organizes many tours for the public and schools here.
 You must take a ride, at least, to feel the sheer grace and power of these noble animals.
 A word to the wise, though.
-Untamed arabian steeds are known for their fierce temper.
+Untamed Arabian steeds are known for their fierce temper.